Energic 411 Winch/Treuil.

-The new adaption system of the 409/411 was different to the separate model system on the older C7 and D9 winches, with there over specification of components to cope with the riggers and stresses involved in winch work up to 250m away.
-See below on a Energic C7.
+The new adaption system of the 409/411 was different to the separate model system on the older C7 and D9 winches, with their over-specification of components to cope with the riggers and stresses involved in winch work up to 250m away.
+See below on an Energic C7.

 Lubrication.
-By constant circulation of oil held within the sump of the engine, 3.5 liters.
+By constant circulation of oil held within the sump of the engine, 3.5 litres.
 The circulation pressure being attained from crankcase compression.

 Cooling.
-One large aluminium fan which is mounted at the front of the engine, running on ball bearings.
-This system draws air into the hood circulating around the engine, ensuring cooling. this system was tested in extreme high temperatures and proved effective.
+One large aluminium fan is mounted at the front of the engine, running on ball bearings.
+This system draws air into the hood circulating around the engine, ensuring cooling. this system was tested in extremely high temperatures and proved effective.

 Carburetor/Carburateur.
 Zenith 26 TH, standard. (later models sometimes had a Zenith 28 RXZ – first installed in the 511, 411 tracteurs and motoculteurs after 1954/5 – as a replacement repair).

 Starting.
-By hand crank, either direct on to the motor, or via the multiplicateur.
+By hand crank, either direct on to the motor, or via the multiplicator.
 Both located at the front of the engine.

 Magneto/Magnéto.
-Morel CT – 1 or Lavallete, as standard equipment (also Bosch and Novi brands where used between 1945 and the 1960’s to a lesser extent).
+Morel CT – 1 or Lavallete, as standard equipment (also Bosch and Novi brands were used between 1945 and the 1960s to a lesser extent).

 Air filter/Cleaner.
 Metallic element – (dependent upon the element that can be oil surface coated).

 Reverse.
 3 speeds are available in reverse depending upon the options.
 The application of reverse gear lifts the plough out of the ground.
-This is also used for maneuvering the motoculteur.
+This is also used for manoeuvring the motoculteur.